-- UO employees have a responsibility to disclose to IPS any inventions they make.
+- UO employees have a responsibility to disclose to IIT any inventions they make.

-- UO may waive work-related inventions, but these must first be disclosed to IPS and go through the waiver process.
+- UO may waive work-related inventions, but these must first be disclosed to IIT and go through the waiver process.

 - UO, in consultation with inventors, will make UO-owned inventions available to industry and the public in an effective and non-discriminatory manner, obtain reasonable royalties for use in furthering institutional education and research objectives, and reward inventors through participation in net royalty income received.